As with anything, your milage may vary.

 People think they've written a novel.
 50,000 words is not really a novel.
 The Catcher In the Rye is one of the shortest books you're likely to ever read and that is 73,404 words (Nearly 50% more than Nano output.)
 It's a little over 100 pages in most printings.
 Any shorter than that, and they call it a novella and don't publish it--not until/unless you are one of the best selling authors of all time.
 It's nothing personal; novellas are a tough sell financially--they take up WAY too much space in an anthology and sell poorly on their own because people judge value by size.

 Modern adult novels are usually more like 100,000-250,000 words (which is roughly between 200 and 800 pages) Y.A. fiction notwithstanding.
 Longer and they break it up or pare it down.
-But the trend of novels in the last 60 years (since Holden Caulfield was losing his foils and his mind) has been books getting longer and longer.
+But the trend of novels in the last 60 years (since Holden Caulfield was losing his foils and his grip) has been books getting longer and longer.
 Today's audiences want to get lost in their escapism, so while there are a few novels these days closer to 100,000 and 200 pages, and even a few that are still as short as Catcher, industry trends tend towards bigger being better.
 50,000 words is basically a novella--especially by modern standards--but they don't call it National Novella Writing Month, do they?
 No they don't.

 So...is a 50,000-word, extremely-rough draft actually a novel?
 Are these people novelists?